- Last Updated: 08 September 2020 08 September 2020

 The District reserves the right, in the event of an emergency requiring the use of the facility for a school event or adverse weather conditions, to cancel the Lease Agreement without penalty to the District.
-All use of District facilities/properties/equipment by outside groups is automatically canceled when District schools are closed due to inclement weather or other conditions.
+All use of District facilities/properties/equipment by outside groups is automatically canceled when District schools are closed due to inclement weather, other conditions, or emergency closures.

 A custodian must be on duty whenever an outside organization/business uses District elementary or middle school facilities/properties/equipment.

 A custodian or events coordinator must be on duty whenever an outside organization/business uses District high school facilities/properties/equipment.